 - Social video generates 1200% more shares than texts and imagines combined.

-While the answer is pretty clear-cut, there’s a reason why it’s called the short answer.
-The reality of including video is that it can be a challenging and overwhelming process at first.
+While the answer is clear-cut, there’s a reason why it’s called the short answer.
+The reality of including video is that it can be a challenging (and overwhelming) process, especially when you’re just getting started at first.
 The learning curve can be steep and there’s plenty of room for error.

 Challenges in Using Video

 There’s a certain ‘Let’s Just Wing It’ approach to business that has been known to result in amazing (albeit rare) success.
 Jumping into the deep end without a plan and just hoping for the best.
 It’s part of a romanticized story of overnight success or the great underdog emerging as a giant that everyone loves.

 The chances of anyone jumping into video production without doing some serious work before they even hit record for the first time is pretty much zilch.

 Here are five sure-fire ways to ensure you’ll fail with video:

 - Ignore your target audience (Bonus points if you never bother to define who they are in the first place!)

 - Don’t invest in the people and resources that can help you succeed